HPRIOR/db-perf-tool/AutoDbPerf/readme.md

   - QUERYPATH
     - The path which contains the queries you want to benchmark (see section below for directory structure details)
   - TIMEOUT
-    - The maximum time a query should run for in seconds
+    - The maximum time a query should run for in minutes
   - AVGPRECISION
     - The number of times each query will run to calculate an average
   - OUTPUTDIR